Fall Theme and Centers for Preschoolers

 Decorations

-An important part of any celebration or theme is adding decorations, having your classroom look beautiful, and putting everybody in a good and happy mood.
-Besides, anybody that enters the classroom must be able to tell what is the theme that you are using that week.
-These are some of the things you can use, in addition to your children’s artwork:
+An essential part of any celebration or theme is adding decorations, having your classroom look beautiful, and putting everybody in a good and happy mood.
+Besides, anybody who enters the classroom must be able to tell the theme you are using that week.

 Last Thoughts